bparanj/Essential-TDD/en/07-canonical-test-structure/07-canonical-test-structure.markdown

 ## Exercise ##

-Identify the Given, When, Then steps for the second spec “should pop from the stack”.
+Identify the Given, When, Then steps for the second spec "Make sure Single Responsibility Principle is obeyed.".

-## Question ##
+## Q&A ##

 1. What if the method does many things that needs to be tested?